sbabic/swupdate/doc/source/swupdate-ipc.rst

 It is recommended to use the client library to communicate with SWUpdate.
-On the lower level with direct socket communication, it cannot be guaranteed that the structures will remain compatible in future.
-The client library was affected by this issue, too, and it is changed to accept an opaque interface that will survive to API changes.
-Compatibility layers could be added on bedarf in future due to API changes.
+On the lower level with direct socket communication, it cannot be guaranteed that the structures will remain compatible in the future.
+The client library was affected by this issue, too, and it is changed to accept an opaque interface that will survive API changes.
+Compatibility layers could be added on-demand in the future due to API changes.

 Client Library